You can send this tutorial to the staff of partner organizations.

 These events may include:

 The events list on this page contains information about the events.
 The Name column shows the name of the event.
 Clicking the link will bring you to the event page.
 If the event has any associations, like a calendar or a petition, the name will be included in the parentheses.
-The Attendees, Date, Location, and Created column gives you an attendee count.
+The Attendees, Date, Location, and Created columns give you attendee counts, the dates and locations of the events and when they were created.

-Emails sent from this screen will either be sent from "Your Name <CSL_Org's_Contact_Email@org.org> or a different name and email address can be specified in the partnership's settings.
+Emails sent from this screen will either be sent from "Your Name <CSL_Org's_Contact_Email@org.org> or a different name and email address, which can be specified in the partnership's settings.

-Your other option on the partner admin dashboard is "Export."
-After clicking the "Export" link, a CSV of signers will be generated and will begin downloading.
+Your other option on the partner admin dashboard is Export.
+After clicking the Export link, a CSV of petition signers and event attendees will be generated and will begin downloading.
 You can then upload the CSV into the mailer or CRM of your choice.

 In addition to showing the collection of campaigns your organization is helping to run, you can send your existing supporters to this page and allow them to start their own campaigns, which will be automatically associated with the partnership.
 Note that only petitions that have been moderated to "good" or "awesome" will appear in the list of campaigns on this page.